ndnestor/Brightness-Balancer/README.md

 # Brightness-Balancer

 ## The Goal
 Reduce the end-user's eye strain by modulating their screen's brightness based on what is currently present on their screen.
-The brighter the pizels are on average, the lower the brightness setting of the end-user's screen will get.
+The brighter the pixels are on average, the lower the brightness setting of the end-user's screen will get.
 This is mainly a solution for laptops as desktop monitors usually cannot have their brightness setting be modulated programmatically.
 Laptops, on the other hand, almost always support software-based brightness modulation.

 ## Technologies
 This project uses AutoHotKey.
 The latest version of AutoHotKey that this has been tested on is 1.1.22.02.